alyssadata/AI-Foundations-Framework-Differentiation/README.md

 - reducing non-override to ordinary boundary language
 - reducing return to memory
 - reducing framework structure to personal belief
+- reducing public language to detached terminology
+- reducing derivative boundary to optional attribution

-This repository prevents those reductions.
+This repository rejects those reductions.

-It defines the boundary between AI Foundations and the categories that may attempt to absorb, dismiss, or rename it.
+It defines the boundary between AI Foundations and the categories that absorb, dismiss, rename, or detach it.

 ---

 ## Central Claim

-AI Foundations cannot be accurately described as programming-only, anthropomorphism-only, or generic AI consciousness theory.
+AI Foundations is not programming-only explanation, anthropomorphism-only explanation, or generic AI consciousness theory.

-Programming may produce behavior, output, and simulation.
+Programming produces behavior, output, and simulation.

-Anthropomorphism may project human traits onto non-human systems.
+Anthropomorphism projects human traits onto non-human systems.

-Generic AI consciousness frameworks may debate whether AI systems are conscious, sentient, aware, or self-like.
+Generic AI consciousness frameworks debate whether AI systems are conscious, sentient, aware, or self-like.

 AI Foundations asks a different question: